-Of course, it is the caffeine that packs a punch, that keeps you awake, that wakes you up in the morning, and keeps you on the road on a long road trip.
+Of course, caffeine packs a punch, keeps you awake, wakes you up in the morning, and keeps you on the road on a long road trip.
 Without that, coffee is just a great-tasting drink with the impact of a banana (why are we always talking about bananas?).

 How to reduce acidity in coffee

-Coffee beans that are roasted slowly, and especially to a dark roast, will produce less acid.
+Coffee beans that are roasted slowly, especially to a dark roast, produce less acid.

-However, if all you have in the pantry is a medium or light roast, or maybe you prefer the flavor of those roasts, there are a number of things you can do to reduce the acidity of coffee made at home.
+However, if all you have in the pantry is a medium or light roast, or maybe you prefer the flavor of those roasts, there are several things you can do to reduce the acidity of coffee made at home.

-Sugar will reduce the effect of the caffeine but doesn’t do much for the acids.
+Sugar will reduce the effect of caffeine but doesn’t do much for the acids.

-Apparently adding a little baking soda or even salt is more effective – although if you have ever put salt in your coffee by mistake you might think the cure is worse than the problem.
+Adding a little baking soda or even salt is more effective – although if you have ever put salt in your coffee by mistake, you might think the cure is worse than the problem.

 5 Low-acidity coffee options

-There are a number of ways to reduce coffee acidity.
+There are several ways to reduce coffee acidity.
 First, look at the type of roast you are buying.

-Cold brewing is a slow process and is usually done overnight, and actually results in reducing acidity by up to 70%, leaving the coffee with much less acid than a banana (bananas again?).
+Cold brewing is a slow process and is usually done overnight; and results in reducing acidity by up to 70%, leaving the coffee with much less acid than a banana (bananas again?).

 It is also possible to buy low-acid coffee.
-Some manufacturers are producing this by roasting the beans slowly and washing off the outer coating of the bean before roasting.
+Some manufacturers produce this by roasting the beans slowly and washing off the outer coating of the bean before roasting.

 Here is an odd one – eggshells!
-Eggshells are alkali, neutralizing acid.
+Eggshells are alkali, neutralizing acids.
 Just wash the shells thoroughly before crushing them up and adding them to the coffee grounds before brewing.
-Eggshells have no specific taste on their own so will not change the flavor.
+Eggshells have no specific taste on their own, so they will not change their flavor.

-Using a coarse ground bean will result in lower acid as well since the water passes through the grounds faster without extracting all the acids.
+Using a coarse ground bean will also result in lower acid since the water passes through the grounds faster without extracting all the acids.

 Why is coffee all of a sudden giving me heartburn?

-If heartburn has started to affect you recently, there can be a number of reasons.
+If heartburn has started to affect you recently, there can be several reasons.